kjirou/downspout/README.md

 # downspout
-A minimal SPA framework to manage disorderly UI event emitting
+A minimal SPA framework to manage disorderly event emitting